withgaurav/Devops/cld0bweaw000b08jkhaa1894d.md

 Once I was done selecting the orgs, it was time to understand the projects!!

 Then on 16th January 2023 at 9.47 PM IST, I came to know that my application got selected I will be writing a proposal for them.
 I realized I don't have enough time to write the proposal.
-If my proposal got selected then I am looking forward to working with CommunityFamily or CodeKhata with my amazing mentors.
+If my proposal got selected then I am looking forward to working with Codefamily or CodeKhata with my amazing mentors.

 ## Happy Coding!